mornindew/Freenove_4WD_Smart_Car_Kit_for_Raspberry_Pi/GroupTopics.md

 ### Topics

  - Explain LED and RGB color scheme
+ - Explain LED Slots
  - Explain IF Statements
  - Explain looping
  - Explain parameters
  - Show creating a new function
- - Explain the LED Slots and how GPIO works
+ - Discuss getting away from copying code

 ## Mission 6 - Name your rover
 This mission is to move out of running things in the test classes and actually create a class to represent your rover.